 You will need a selection of flat "radio" trimtools for the various trimmer capacitors and inductors.
 The RF Section ceramic trimmer capacitors may be slightly stuck, and may require a plastic trimtool with a stiff brass insert.
 Or, free up the trimmer with a small flat screwdriver first, then use a nylon plus brass trimtool.
-Spectrol and Bourns make good general purpose trimtools.
+Spectrol and Bourns make good general purpose trimtools, intended mainly for variable resistors, but useful elsewhere.

-The cores in the RF section have the "internal hex" opening, and a long tool is required so as to reach through the top core to the bottom core in some cases.
+The cores in the RF section have the "internal hex" opening, sometimes called "H6 openings" and a long tool is required so as to reach through the top core to the bottom core in some cases.
 I use (Australian) Jabel brand tool type WT6 with 3.55mm AF tip and with approx 50mm of reduced diameter shank, to allow bottom core adjustment.
-Eddystone call this a Neosid HS1 tool.
+Eddystone call this a Neosid HS1 tool, but I believe that Neosid now calls this a HS3 tool.

-The 100 KHz IF filter cores, and the 100 KHz rejection filter core, are "Vinkors", and require a specific and now rather rare trimtool, without which adjustment is difficult or impossible.
-Using a different tool may damage the plastic headed adjustment core, so that it can never be adjusted.
+The 100 KHz IF filter cores, and the 100 KHz rejection filter pot cores, are "14mm Vinkors", and require a specific trimtool, without which adjustment is difficult.
+Using a different tool, and becoming frustrated with the associated difficulty, may damage the fragile plastic headed adjustment core, so that it can never be adjusted without repair or replacement.
+More later in adjustment.

-I believe that Eddystone call this Vinkor tool "Mullard DT2047" as mentioned in frontispiece of the HBK for the Eddystone 830.
+I believe that Eddystone call this Vinkor adjustment tool "Mullard DT2168", or "DT2047" as mentioned in frontispiece of the HBK for the Eddystone 830.